rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 uid=33(www-data) gid=33(www-data) groups=33(www-data)
 ```

-Now we have a RCE (remote code execution) and we need to take advantage of this RCE (remote code execution) to convert it in a remote shell.
+Now we have a RCE (remote code execution) and we need to take advantage of this RCE to convert it in a remote shell.

 We will edit again the `template.php` file.
 But, this time, we will append the following bash one-liner reverse shell to the beginning: